AvolitesLtd/TitanManual/website/TRANSLATIONS.md

 # Before you start

-It is important that you don't edit anything in the header section of the markdown files. eg.
+It is important that you don't rename the files or edit anything in the header section of the markdown files. eg.

 ```
 id: version-13.0-introduction